Calamari-OCR/calamari_models_experimental/README.md

 The models focus on printings using Latin script and Antiqua/Fraktur types.
 Training data included works from the 15th to 19th century.
-However, for the processing of 19th century Fraktur prints we recommend using the decicedly 19th_century_fraktur model from the main models repository.